Accelerated cosmic expansion, mass creation, and the QCD axion: Acknowledgments

 \section{Acknowledgments}

 The work of E.N.~was supported by the Estonian Research Council grant PRG1884 and by the INFN ``Iniziativa Specifica" Theoretical Astroparticle Physics (TAsP-LNF).
-The work of K.M.~was supported by the Estonian Research Council grant PRG803.
+The work of K.M.~was supported by the Estonian Research Council grant PRG803 and the Estonian Research Council personal grant PUTJD1256.
 We acknowledge support from the CoE grant TK202 “Foundations of the Universe” and from the CERN and ESA Science Consortium of Estonia, grants RVTT3 and RVTT7.
 This article is based in part upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
 We thank the Galileo Galilei Institute for Theoretical Physics, where this work was started, for hospitality.